Steve Grimmett: The Sanity Days

 In 2011, Steve Grimmett and other ex-Onslaught band members launched a new project called the Sanity Days.
 They intended to be together for a limited period playing songs from Onslaught's most commercially successful album In Search Of Sanity at well-known festivals.

 On 7 December 2012, the Sanity Days performed at a concert to launch the inaugural International Day of Heavy Metal.
 The Sanity Days were the headline band, with Severenth and Twisted State of Mind as support.
 The band played festival shows in 2013, including shows in Dubai, Japan and South America.

 In August and September 2013, Grimmett produced and recorded British grunge-metal band Burnthru for their second album, Faithless.

 On 24 March 2015, the Sanity Days released an album with all-new material called Evil Beyond Belief.

 Steve Grimmett's Grim Reaper

 Since 2006, the band has made several successful appearances at festivals around Europe, including Keep It True, British Steel, Muskelrock, and Sword brothers.
 This lineup of the band also recorded his solo album Personal Crisis in 2007.
 In November 2011, to coincide with their run of gigs in Greece and Cyprus, the band issued the ltd edition live EP Live in Europe featuring classic Reaper tracks.
 The band appeared as headliners of the British Steel festival in London in June and co-headliners of Belgium's Heavy Sound festival in November 2013.
 With the current incarnation of Grim Reaper, the album Walking in the Shadows was released on 23 September 2016.

-Style and popularity

-He was similar in appearance to the Greek politician Evangelos Venizelos, and as a result, Grim Reaper is popular in Greece.